LunarWatcher/doesnotfail2ban/README.md

 Because [Docker hates firewalls](https://docs.docker.com/network/packet-filtering-firewalls/#docker-and-ufw) (oversimplified), there's a significant chance that dnf2b's iptable rules will be ignored when forwarding to docker containers.

 This is not dnf2b's fault; it's Docker's fault.
-Due to how Docker works, it can (and happily will) bypass other rules, including UFW and general iptable rules.
+Due to how Docker works[^1], it can (and happily will) bypass other rules, including UFW and general iptable rules.
 In fact, this problem also affects fail2ban, and requires [explicit config](https://serverfault.com/a/1044788/569995) to get it to behave.

 dnf2b does not make any attempt to insert itself before docker.
 Attempting to guarantee insertion prior to docker is an exercise in unnecessary pain.
 If docker either starts before dnf2b, or restarts after dnf2b has started, dnf2b's rule will be treated identically to